wesinator/BrowserFlightDataRecorder/README.md

 # BrowserFlightDataRecorder
-A firefox extension to save html pages you visited.
+A firefox extension to automatically download webpages you visited as single HTML file